vunxiuxuan/X-UniTech/README.md

 # 1.0 Mobility management
-This section explains how our self-driving car is designed, how the motors are used to control its movement, and how they are connected to the vehicle.
-It also describes the chassis and where different parts are placed.
-Lastly, it introduces basic engineering ideas like speed, torque, and power that affect how the car works.
+This section details the mechanical design and propulsion system of our autonomous vehicle.
+It covers the chassis construction, component layout, and the integration of the motors.
+Additionally, it introduces the fundamental engineering principles of speed, torque, and power that govern the vehicle's performance.

 ## 1.1 Design of the self-driving car
-The autonomous self-driving car is constructed using the Lego 45544 Mindstorms EV3 Education Set.
+The autonomous self-driving car chassis and mechanical structure are built using the Lego 45544 Mindstorms EV3 Education Set.

+image

-The figure below displays the images of the self-driving car that we have designed and constructed.
+The figures below show the autonomous vehicle we designed and constructed.

 image